akhileshgupta1982/PowerElectronics-HWR/pedagogy/README.md

 <a name="IS"></a>
 #### 3. Instructional Strategy
-###### Name of Instructional Strategy  :    <u> Expository
+###### Name of Instructional Strategy  :    <u> Guided Inquiry
 ###### Assessment Method: Formative Assessment

 <u> <b>Description: </b>  </u>
 <br>
 <p align="justify">Student will able to make the proper connections and arrangement of the components in the circuit.
 Further, students would be able to set the values of different components according to their needs.
-These values are inserted into the theoretical formulas and concepts which are implemented into the simulator.
-By hitting the draw waveform, Average Voltage and RMS Voltage buttons, the student would be able to calculate the output values and to draw the different waveforms by the help of previously implemented formulas.</p>
+Students would be able to understand the concept of controlled rectifier and further, would be able to calculate the Average and RMS output Voltage and verify the concept of output voltage construction in controlled rectifier.</p>

 <br/>
 <div align="right">